nkzarrabi/mic-master-flex/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

 Any static assets, like images, can be placed in the `public/` directory.

+## 📝 Bore-Sight Feature

+The bore-sight feature in MicMasterFlex allows users to visualize the front direction of the robot.
+This is particularly useful for applications where the orientation of the robot is crucial.
+The bore-sight is represented by an arrow on the grid, indicating the direction the robot is facing.

+### How to Use

+1. **Adjust Bore-Sight Mode**: Select the "Adjust Bore-Sight" mode from the toolbar.
+2. **Drag to Adjust**: Click and drag on the grid to adjust the orientation of the bore-sight arrow.
+3. **Visual Feedback**: The arrow will update in real-time to show the new orientation.

 ## 📝 Citation